 “Son, tell me where you found those brand new gun covers.”

-Trying to try to my side and find an elbow to lean to, I half-coughed out, “Master Chief, I had them made while we were in Mombasa.”
+Trying to lie on my side and find an elbow to lean to, I half-coughed out, feigning sleepy-eyed ignorance,

 I did not sleep that night.
-For you see, I knew I had broken Naval Regs by doing something not-in-the Naval Seaman’s Bible–The Blue Book–The book I had been made to almost memorize while at Recruit Training Command, i.e. boot camp.
-I had broken the rules.
+For you see, I knew I had broken Naval Regs by doing something not-in-the Naval-Seaman’s-Bible–The Blue Book–The book, inches thick as a brick, “The Book” I had been made to almost memorize while at Recruit Training Command, i.e. boot camp.

-Sometime mid morning the next day, I was summoned to the berth/office of The Department Head of my Division, Lt.
+Sometime mid-morning the next day, I was summoned to the berth/office of The Department Head of my Division, Lt.
 Commander ‘Kennedy’.

 I was nervous.

-I gave a hearty rap on the bulkhead door as I was trained to do in bootcamp…
+I gave a hearty rap on the bulkhead door as I was trained to do in boot camp…